 Private Rented Minimum Energy Efficiency Standards

 requirement for any properties rented out in the private rented sector

-to have a minimum energy performance rating of E on an Energy
+to have a minimum energy performance rating of E or above on an Energy

 unlawful to rent a property which breaches the MEES requirement for a

 minimum E rating.

 most landlords this will mean that they will no longer be able to rent

 out a property with a rating of F or G after April 1st, 2018.
 Landlords

-Authorities may respond to complaints from private
+Authorities may respond to complaints from private tenants.
+The Local

-where there is a Category 2 hazard in a privately rented property.
+there is a Category 2 hazard in a privately rented property.
 Failure to

 bring the property up to a minimum energy rating of E may result in the

-Local Authority taking enforcement action.
+Local Authority taking enforcement action.We

-before April by improving the energy efficiency of their properties.
-Many properties will be entitled to free or
+properties.
+Many tenants and properties could be entitled to free or

 © Aran Services Limited | Company Reg No: 05045144 GDP NO:112 | VAT Number: 833278127Web Design by Pure Energy